EndPointCorp/end-point-blog/2010/10/20/cross-browser-css-js-issues.html.md

 </div>
 ```

-And let's assume we have the following CSS:
+And let’s assume we have the following CSS:

 ```css
 <style>